-\paragraph*{Contributions} To address these challenges, we propose the \emph{Parallel Trust Assessment System (PaTAS)}, a framework for modeling and propagating trust in neural networks using Subjective Logic (SL).
-The main contributions are summarized as follows: \begin{enumerate} \item \emph{Parallel Trust Computation:} We introduce \textit{Trust Nodes} and \textit{Trust Functions} that mirror neural computations, enabling principled trust propagation during training and inference through SL discounting and fusion. \item \emph{Parameter Trust Update:} We design an algorithm that refines trust in learned parameters using gradient behavior, input trust, and label trust, aligning parameter reliability with the learning dynamics. \item \emph{Inference-Path Trust Assessment (IPTA):} We propose a context-aware trust function that leverages activation-path information to compute per-instance trust scores. \item \emph{Empirical Validation:} We evaluate PaTAS on real-world and adversarial datasets, demonstrating that it produces interpretable, symmetric, and convergent trust estimates that reflect both input quality and internal model behavior. \end{enumerate}
+\paragraph*{Contributions} To address these challenges, we propose the \emph{Parallel Trust Assessment System (PaTAS)}, a framework for modeling and propagating trustworthiness in NNs using Subjective Logic (SL).
+The main contributions are summarized as follows: \begin{enumerate} \item \emph{Parallel Trust Computation:} We introduce \textit{Trust Nodes} and \textit{Trust Functions} that mirror neural computations, enabling principled trust propagation during training and inference through SL trust discounting and fusion. \item \emph{Parameter Trust Update:} We design an algorithm that determines trust in learned parameters using gradient values, input trust, and label trust, and aligning parameter reliability with the learning dynamics. \item \emph{Inference-Path Trust Assessment (IPTA):} We propose a context-aware trust function that leverages activation-path information to compute per-instance trust scores. \item \emph{Empirical Validation:} We evaluate PaTAS on real-world and adversarial datasets, demonstrating that it produces interpretable and convergent trust estimates that reflect both input quality and internal model behavior. \end{enumerate}